Money

 Bonus interest rate

 Many business savings accounts offer a higher variable rate if you meet certain monthly conditions.
 The bonus rate typically makes up the majority of the total return (but isn’t always the case), so it’s worth checking the fine print.
+Bonus interest is usually what makes savings account rates higher than even the best term deposit rates.

 Other business savings account considerations